GhostofGoes/getmac/README.md

 are using is still using the old name, please update it's dependencies to use the new name.
 Likely places are a `requirements.txt` file, the `install_requires` argument to `setup()` in `setup.py`, or a `Pipfile`.
-The old package will no recieve any further updates, and will eventually be removed from PyPI entirely (likely around when 1.0.0 is released).
+The old package will no receive any further updates, and will eventually be removed from PyPI entirely (likely around when 1.0.0 is released).

 Deathwatch for the old name: